 - Harry Potter and the Prisoner of Azkaban (2004)

 TV series that John Williams did the theme songs for with TV Tropes pages:

 - Amazing Stories (1985-87) He also scored the episodes "Ghost Train" and "The Mission"

 His work provides examples of:

-- Bootstrapped Theme: Star Wars's main theme was originally intended to be purely "Luke's Theme", though it became so synonymous with the franchise as a whole, Williams forewent creating a new main theme for the prequels, and even included the theme in several places in the prequel scores.
+- Star Wars's main theme was originally intended to be purely "Luke's Theme", though it became so synonymous with the franchise as a whole, Williams forewent creating a new main theme for the prequels, and even included the theme in several places in the prequel scores.
 A rearranged but still recognizable version of the theme was later used for the animated Clone Wars.

 - "Hedwig's Theme" has ended up being the theme of the whole Harry Potter series.

-- Shout-Out: The soundtrack of "Star Wars" strongly references Gustav Holst's The Planets.
+- The soundtrack of Star Wars strongly references Gustav Holst's The Planets.
 Does this remind you of anything?

 - As sort of a self Shout-Out, Williams uses a few notes of the music he composed for the first Harry Potter film in one of the final scenes of Revenge of the Sith.
 Fitting, since both scenes involve an infant with great potential being left with relatives after the death of their mother.